CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 the appropriate namelist settings are ``ns_boundary_type`` = ``open``, ``ew_boundary_type`` = ``cyclic``.

-CICE can be run on regional grids with ``open``, ``closed``, ``cyclic`` , ``zero_gradient``, and ``linear_extrap`` boundary conditions.
-Except for variables describing grid lengths, non-land halo cells along the grid edge must be filled with some boundary conditions if ice is present at that location.
-The outside halo is handled automatically with ``closed``, ``cyclic``, ``zero_gradient``, or ``linear_extrap``  conditions.
-With open boundary conditions, one can imagine several different ways to set the outside boundary including reading values from an external file.

-The namelist variable ``restore_ice`` turns on a restoring capability on the boundary by setting the boundary halo to values read from a file.
-The restoring timescale ``trestore`` may be used (it is also used for restoring ocean sea surface temperature in stand-alone ice runs).
-This implementation is only intended to provide the “hooks" for a more sophisticated treatment.
-The rectangular grid option can be used to test this configuration.
+For a regional grid, the halo data associated with the exterior boundaries can also be specified using the ``set_boundary_flds`` namelist option which takes an array of strings that define which fields to set.
+The boundary update is carried out with a call to *ice_restoring_halo* method in the file **ice_restoring.F90**.
+The exterior boundary data is set with the ``restore_data`` namelist option and the halo is always set to the boundary data, not restored, despite some of the naming conventions.
+See :ref:`restoring` for more information about restoring data.

-For exact restarts using restoring, set ``restart_ext`` = true in namelist to use the extended-grid subroutines.
+To produce exact restarts with boundary restoring, set ``restart_ext`` = true in namelist to generate extended-grid restart files.
 On tripole grids, the order of operations used for calculating elements of the stress tensor can differ on either side of the fold, leading to round-off differences.
 Although restarts using the extended grid